Larkin-Gustavson/BluePuzzlesUpdate/README.md

 about anything you'd want to say about this program or any improvements that we could make!
 Any constructive feedback would be greatly appreciated!
-I thank you in advance!
+We thank you in advance!

 Sincerely,